csound-plugins/csound-plugins/src/semsys/README.md

   sound, image, and text together.
 - **Blocking `semstttranscribe` (offline).** A synchronous i-time variant that transcribes a file or function table and returns the text directly, for non-real-time / batch use where blocking is fine.
-It should also provide reliable segmentation for files longer than the model window instead of requiring users to split them manually.
+(Long-audio segmentation is now handled automatically by the async offline opcodes.)
 - **Configurable live STT gate.** `semsttsubmitlive` currently uses built-in constants for energy threshold, minimum speech duration, trailing silence, pre/post pad and hard cap.
   Expose these as optional arguments or a separate setup opcode once the defaults settle.